 I will have to say that in contrast, though, the Greek Salad was disappointing to me with a dressing that was very tart, and a salad that seemed to be a little skimpy for the money you pay.

 I do not think Hideaway is known for its vegetarian pizzas, and there is not a large selection, but the one I almost always crave is the Margherita Pizza.
 Like all the pizzas here, you get a choice of the size and crust you want, but otherwise it is very straightforward.
 The twist, though, is that they used to have two versions of the margherita, and one was taken off the menu while the other was modified.
-The new version has an olive oil and garlic glaze, but I ask for one with red sauce instead.
+The new version has an olive oil and garlic glaze, but I ask for red sauce instead.
 What I many times forget (and forgot when I ordered the one pictured) is that you can also ask for sun dried tomatoes.
 This one had tomatoes but the waitress said the sauce had chunks of tomato which is what I saw.
 All of the versions I have tried have included fresh basil.

 I am disappointed that the pizza no longer has fresh mozzarella as it did on the old menu, but it still has several good features.
 The basil and red sauce are very enjoyable, and when I can remember to order the sun-dried tomatoes I like these as well.
 The cheese is good (but not as good as before).
 I recently discovered that it has a parmesan herb shake in which oregano is one of the herbs (I think this enhances the flavor).
 I do not consider the crust to be the best in town but I still think it is one of the pluses of coming here.